 20.20 Consistent with the Ontario Human Rights Code, the parties acknowledge that the University has a legal duty to accommodate up to undue hardship, and the Union has an obligation to assist in that accommodation.
-In such situations, the Employee shall notify their Employment Supervisor or a member of the Employee Wellness Services unit regarding the need for an accommodation measure.
-The Employment Supervisor shall report the request for accommodation to the Employee Wellness Services unit within a reasonable time.
-The Employee and the University shall meet and make every effort to reach a resolution.
+All requests for accommodation shall be in accordance with the Workplace Accommodation Policy and Workplace Policy Procedure, as amended from time to time.
+The Employee and the University shall make every effort to reach a resolution.
 The Employee shall be informed of their right to Union Representation at such meetings.

 Article 21 – Health and Safety